Blockstream/lwk/README.md

 **WARNING: early stage software, DO NOT USE it with real funds**

-BEWallet is a library For Bitcoin and Elements wallets.
+BEWallet is a library for Bitcoin and Elements wallets.

 BEWallet is based on [Blockstream's GDK](https://github.com/Blockstream/gdk).
-Basically, it took all GDK Rust pieces and move it to their own project.
+Basically, it took all GDK Rust pieces and moved them to their own project.

 BEWallet uses Electrum backends.